 centre of the field rather than one at each end.

 One of the earliest records dates to the Warring States period of China (475-221 BCE).
 The next mention is in the ‘Shiji’, a literary work of the grand historian Sima Qian.
 Written in the Han Dynasty the section relates to military training exercises in the state of Qi.
 The sport spread from the military to the upper classes during the Han Dynasty and was improved during the Tang Dynasty.
-During the Song Dynasty (960-1279) the sport spread to all social classes and became widely popular.
-Remaining popular until the 16th Century were the game faded almost into obscurity.
+During the Song Dynasty (960-1279) the sport spread to all social classes and became widely popular, remaining so until the 16th Century were the game faded almost into obscurity.
 Thankfully though, it is now enjoying a resurgence in popularity around the world.

 The Hoplitodromos is an encumbered foot race that was performed in three of the four major Hellenic games: the ancient Olympic Games, Pythian Games and Nemean Games.
 The runners were required to don elements of the Hoplite, typically a helmet, shield and greaves (metal shin protection).
 The runners would typically then race over two lengths of a ‘stadion’ or ‘stade’, which was an ancient running track approximately 370-384mt in length.
 This was not a standardised length though as, at certain venues, the number of required lengths could be as high as 15.
 The race was added at the 65th Olympic games in 520 BCE.
 By the mid-5th Century BCE the greaves were abandoned due to their impediment to leg movement.
 The Hoplitodromos was the last of the four great foot races to be added to the games.
-The race remained popular and continued to be performed in the Olympic games until their abolition by Emperor Theodosius I in 394 CE, as the other Hellenic games died away in the following decades so too did the Hoplitodromos.
+The race remained popular and continued to be performed in the Olympic games until their abolition by Emperor Theodosius I in 394 CE.
+As the other Hellenic games died away in the following decades so too did the Hoplitodromos.

 The Gauntlet represents an activity derived from military corporal punishment originating in the Ancient World.
 In Greece the activity was known as the Xylokopia, in Rome the Fustuarium.
 The guilty person would be required to run between two lines of their fellow soldiers who would either pelt them with stones or beat them with cudgels.
 The punishment was given for crimes such as desertion, falling asleep on sentry duty, theft or giving false witness.
 There is some debate as to whether the Roman practice of Fustuarium has its origins as a religious purification ritual and depending on the period the punishment was not always a death sentence.
 This practice continued to be used as a military punishment well into the 17th Century, becoming known as ‘Running the Gauntlet’ and was used by the Prussian Cavalry, French Army and the Royal British Navy.
 The Royal Navy abolished the practice as a punishment in 1806 but a Swedish a version was also used as a civilian punishment for particular crimes until the 18th Century and it continued in Russia, Austria and several other European nations into the late 19th Century.
 Another version of The Gauntlet also developed in a number of Native American tribes, independently of the European ones.
 The evidence for which is provided by a Jesuit who recorded his own encounter with the activity at the hands of the Iroquois peoples in a letter to a friend.